PAhelper/PhoenixAdult.bundle/docs/sitelist.md

 # All supported networks and sites
 This is a reference list.
-Please see ./manualsearch.md for how to use these further.
+Please see [the manualsearch doc](./manualsearch.md) for how to use these further.
 ## Includes the functioning search methods as well

 #### - 21Naturals *Title Search *Date/Actor Search *SceneID Search (found at the end of the URL)